R G Carter was founded by Robert George Carter.

 Norwich Cathedral awarded the build of its new Refectory to R G Carter, the most significant structure added to the building since the middle ages.

 Designed by Hopkins and Partners, the building was praised by the Fine Art Commission for grafting the future on to the past, enhancing not harming it.

-This project demonstrated key green technologies, allowing visitors to explore new technologies and encouraging to help develop a low carbon world.
+This project demonstrated key green credentials, allowing visitors to explore new technologies and learn about the benefits of developing a low carbon world.

 Fisher & Sons (Fakenham) Limited merged with H.Bullen & Sons (Cromer), to become Fisher Bullen Limited.

 Norwich City’s Grade II listed War Memorial was refurbished for Norwich City Council, located in the centre of the city, facing the historic Norwich City Hall and the iconic market place.